Man shot by St. Louis County officers after firing at them as they arrested his brother, police say

 JENNINGS — St. Louis County officers shot a man Tuesday after police say he fired shots at them while they attempted to make an arrest.

-Members of a special response unit were in the 5700 block of Hodiamont Avenue arresting a 31-year-old man for first-degree assault when another man who's believed to be the brother of the 31-year-old attempted to intervene, authorities said.
+Members of a special response unit were in the 5700 block of Hodiamont Avenue arresting a 31-year-old man for first-degree assault at about 1:45 p.m. when another man who's believed to be the brother of the 31-year-old attempted to intervene, authorities said.

 The man fired shots at police and four officers fired back, injuring the man, police said.
 The 30-year-old shooter was taken to a hospital with injuries that are not life threatening, authorities said.
 No officers were hurt.